Skip to content

 .listen(3000)

-While tRPC use proprietary abstraction over RESTful API with procedure and router, Elysia use a syntax similar to Express, and Hono like app.get() and app.post() methods to define routes and similar path parameters syntax.
+While tRPC use proprietary abstraction over RESTful API with procedure and router, Elysia uses a syntax similar to Express, and Hono like app.get() and app.post() methods to define routes and similar path parameters syntax.

 Handler

-tRPC is doesn't have a concept of HTTP property like query, headers, status code, and so on, only input and output.
+tRPC doesn't have a concept of HTTP property like query, headers, status code, and so on, only input and output.

 ts